y-akbal/One-for-All/README.md

 6) validate.py is for validation purposses, for instance to see R^2, MSE, MAE, MAPE values on both train and validation set.
 7) wandb integration is almost complete!
 8) Use as many GPUs as you like.
 DDP is implemented!!!
+9) Train loss and validation loss calculations are done directly on GPUs, and reduced via NCCL.